rdebath/Brainfuck/README.md

   * ruby
   * run -- a direct interpreter -- blisteringly quick too for one without JIT.
   * tcc -- Convert to C and run using LIBTCC -- Is quicker than bf2run ... just.
+  * gcc -- Convert to C and run as a shared lib; very quick with -O2.

   Most are heavily optimised (for Brainfuck) and most work in both 8 bit and the native size of the generated code.